|

 GENERAL COMMENTS:

-down 15 cents per bushel and July soybean meal is down $7.20.
-The Dow Jones
+elusive.
+July corn is down 3/4 cent per bushel and July soybean meal is up

 LIVE CATTLE: